1. Please tell us your plans after graduating from BSB

 BSB has simply always been a hospitable and welcoming environment to me, I feel like the school really understands how students work.
 Emphasis is not simply placed on achievement but also on effort and how to improve, which means that over the years I have developed and increased my potential.

 In our everyday classes our teachers talk to us about what skills we need to possess by the time we get to university.
 In addition to this our teachers come from many different countries so they often know how the systems in different countries work quite well, which makes it easy for us students to get an idea of what it may be like.
-We also offer university guidance services to our students which is free for us to use anytime and enables us to attend many university fairs and directly contact university representatives.
+BSB offers university guidance services to students which is free for us to use anytime and enables us to attend many university fairs and directly contact university representatives.

 9.What do you think is special about BSB?